hybridgroup/taskmapper/README.md

     unfuddle = TicketMaster.new(:unfuddle, {:username => "..", :password => "..", :subdomain => ".."})

 The source code is located at [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle)

+### Kanban Pad (currently read-only functionality only)

+To use Kanban Pad with ticketmaster, install it:
+    gem install ticketmaster-kanbanpad

+Once you require it, you can connect to Kanban Pad using ticketmaster!

+    require 'ticketmaster'
+    require 'ticketmaster-kanbanpad'
+    unfuddle = TicketMaster.new(:kanbanpad, {:username => "xx", :password => "xx"})

+The source code is located at [ticketmaster-kanbanpad](https://github.com/hybridgroup/ticketmaster-kanbanpad)

 ## Creating a provider
 Creating a provider consists of three steps: